mttbmann/Deepflow/readme.md

             deepflow new path/to/project path/to/xyz_or_pdb_file

-After creating a project the settings should be adjusted in
+After creating a project the general settings should be adjusted in:

-            project_path/input_files/update_input.json
+            project_path/input_files/update_input.json:

+To adjust the settings for each step the input files for each step can be adjusted in the

+            project_path/input_files directorys.

-A project can be run either with
+After adjusting the settings a project can be run either with

             deepflow run path/to/project

+The 'run' commands executes the following functions in a workflow routine.

+            Cp2kEquilibration.setup()
+            Cp2kEquilibration.run()
+            Cp2kProduction.setup()
+            Cp2kProduction.run()
+            DpGenDataConversion.setup()
+            DpGenDataConversion.run()
+            DeepMDTrainModel.setup()
+            DeepMDTrainModel.setup()
+            DpGenActiveLearning.setup()

 Or the project can be loaded into a Python environment.